Increase 3 times your chances of landing an offer Register ×

-An excellent cover letter is one of the first and most crucial steps towards a consulting job.
-More than half of consulting candidates are rejected before interviews, based on their applications alone.
-This means that, for all the emphasis on case interview prep, your resume and cover letter between them are the single greatest determinant as to whether you land your dream MBB job or not.
+More than half of consulting candidates are rejected based on their applications alone, before they ever make it to interview.
+This means that, for all the emphasis on case interview prep, your resume and cover letter, together with networking , are the single greatest determinant as to whether you land your dream MBB job or not.

-This being the case, you should be willing to put in the hours to make sure that these documents are absolutely the best they can be.
-Many candidates have some realization of the importance of applications, but make the mistake of devoting all their time to the resume alone as they assume it is the "important one".
-They assume that the accompanying cover letters are always fairly generic or are merely a formality.
+Candidates typically have some realisation of the importance of applications, but make the mistake of devoting all their time to the resume alone as they assume it is the "important one".
+They assume that the accompanying cover letters are always fairly generic and/or are merely a formality that don't actually get read.

 1. Understanding Consulting Cover Letters